Posted in

 My Verdict

-MovingSports SL1200 wheels offer one of the best price-to-gram ratios from the wheels I recently tested.
+MovingSports SL1200 wheels offer one of the best price-to-gram ratios among the wheels I recently tested.
 They are enjoyable to ride until the wind starts blowing.
 They struggle in crosswinds and are not as stable.
-I would also appreciate it if the tubeless rim tape were already installed to ensure a flawless tire installation.

 So, should you buy them?
 If this is your first wheelset or you’re on a tight budget and want carbon spokes, then these should make it onto your shortlist.
 If you’re willing to pay a little more, I’d stick with established Chinese brands that offer wheels with better crosswind stability.